An event plan is a vital document which outlines all the elements of the event. For example:

 It is important that a first draft of the event plan is made available prior to the initial Safety Advisory Group (SAG) meeting.
 The Land Manager will need to see the final version of the event plan before a land permit can be issued.

-Site inspections by Newcastle City Council's Licensing Officers may be necessary leading up to the event with a final check on the morning of the event.
+Site inspections by Newcastle City Council's officers may be necessary leading up to the event with a final check on the morning of the event.
 Certificates, structural checks, electrical checks, lighting levels must all be made available for checking and approved prior to the event by the Land Manager.

 Some events may require an event control, housing key personnel from all relevant agencies, to allow those personnel to monitor and co-ordinate safety and respond as appropriate to any incident which may impact upon safety at the event.
 The requirement for, and the location of, an event control will be clarified by the event organiser.